2013 – Gluten Free Living

 Here’s what I did.

 In a cast iron skillet place corn without any oil.
-I used frozen corn because that’s all I had.
-It worked out really well.
-This is a white sweet corn.
+Canned, frozen or fresh corn all work well.
 Season the corn with cumin and chili powder.
 If you like your foods spicy add as much as you desire.
 Saute corn about 10 minutes.
 Remove corn from cast iron skillet and set aside.

-Meanwhile, drain and rinse black beans.
-Place rinsed beans in a large mixing bowl.
-Dice red pepper, onions, and a serrano pepper.
+Dice red pepper, onions, and a serrano or jalapeno pepper.
 You will also want to seed the pepper.
 If you use a whole serrano pepper this will be VERY spicy.
 You might start with half and then increase it in subsequent batches as your tastebuds desire.
-After you remove corn from skillet, add coconut oil to skillet.
+After you remove corn from skillet, add coconut or olive oil to skillet.
 Then add onions, red bell pepper, and serrano pepper.
 Cook a few minutes.
 Add minced garlic from a jar and continue sauteing.
-Unfortunately, I didn’t have any fresh cilantro.
-I always have fresh cilantro, but I couldn’t find any anywhere!
-So I added about a teaspoon of cilantro leaves to the onions.
-Then I added more on top of the potatoes after they were stuffed.

-Remove from oven and add shredded cheddar cheese on top of each sweet potato half.
+Bake at 350 about 15-20 minutes to warm the potato ingredients.
+Remove from oven and add shredded cheddar, Monterey Jack, or Habanero Jack cheese on top of each sweet potato half.
 Bake an additional 5 minutes until cheese melts.

 Bake an additional 5 minutes or so until cheese is melted.
 While the original recipe calls for broiling the cheese, I don’t recommend that method.
 The cheese burns too quickly.
 Just bake the cheese on top like you would for any other casserole.